PurpleCre/Advent/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
+In my journey as a fullstack developer I realized that I need to learn languages that cater to mobile delopment, Kotlin is my first choice, so here's an adventure game written in Kotlin

-{Provide a description of the software that you wrote to demonstrate the Kotlin language.}
+I wrote a commandline adventure game that utilises most of the core features Kotlin offers.
+The game itself is a dungeon escape game with enemies and random items in different rooms

-{Describe your purpose for writing this software.}
+My purpose for writing this softwareis to demonstrate the capabilities of Kotlin and to challenge myself at the same time.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}